emc-mongoose/darzee/README.md

 To push image to Docker hub
 >./gradlew pushImage
-To start the server with custom port:
->./gradlew -Pport=(port number) runApp

 If you have [Docker Compose](https://docs.docker.com/compose/install/) installed, you could start the server using docker-compose:
 >docker-compose up